 1. Relax on the beautiful beaches

-You’ll be spoilt for choice, but here are some of the best beaches in Krabi:
+You’ll be spoilt for choice, but here are some of my favourite beaches in Krabi:

 Railay Beach